 Aside: If the assigned stream were to fail, the NTRIP Client will immediately be automatically re-assigned to the next closest suitable stream, see below for an example of this using the above connection.

 Often cellular type radio links will fail when used in a moving vehicle.
-Upon re-connection, the NTRIP Client again presents his NEMA-183 $GGA message to the SNIP Caster and the process resumes as described above.
+Upon re-connection, the NTRIP Client again presents a new NEMA-183 $GGA message to the SNIP Caster and the process resumes as described above.

 On SNIP starting